amirongit/notecode/elasticsearchInAction.md

     - follows an specific schema or format
     - easily searchable
     - binary matching determination logic
-- unstructured (or full-text)
+- unstructured (or full text)
     - is unorganized, schema-free & in no specific format
     - non-binary matching determination logic
 - semi-structured
     - falls between structured & unstructured data
     - usually is unstructured data with meta-data describing it
-### Full-Text Search
+### Full Text Search
-technique to search specific phrases within the entire data rather than looking for it in specific fields or sections; doesn't depend on metadata
+- technique to search for phrases in entire data rather than specific fields or sections
+- doesn't depend on metadata
 ### Elastic Stack
 - elasticsearch
 - logstash